 Every effort will be made to keep the media informed during the emergency.
-The Office of Communications and Marketing telephone line (315)312-2265 will be reserved for incoming media calls.
+The Office of Communications and Marketing telephone line (315) 312-2265 will be reserved for incoming media calls.
 Calls about the emergency to the Office of Communications and Marketing will be answered with the statement of facts as known at that time.
 If nothing is certain at that point, the call will be returned with information as soon as possible.
-Subject to time constraints, on-campus interviews may be granted with the Chief Communication Officer in the Office of Communications and Marketing (210 Culkin Hall) or at the scene of the emergency, if safety permits.
+Subject to time constraints, on-campus interviews may be granted with the Vice President for Communications and Marketing or at the scene of the emergency, if safety permits.
 Media will be granted access to the exterior of the site, if safety permits.
 Interior access will be determined on a case-by-case basis and will be enforced by University Police.
 If the emergency appears to be of more than one day's duration and is attracting a large number of media representatives to campus, a Media Center will be established, most likely in Room 114 of the Marano Campus Center.

-The Office of Communications and Marketing will keep a log of media calls to and from the office (or the Chief Communication Officer at home).
+The Office of Communications and Marketing will keep a log of media calls to and from the office (or the Vice President for Communications and Marketing at home).
 The Office of Communications and Marketing will attempt to monitor media coverage and correct inaccuracies.